codacy/codacy-checkstyle/src/main/resources/docs/description/AnnotationUseStyle.md

 to `NEVER`.

-According to the JLS, it is legal to include a trailing comma in arrays used in annotations but Sun\'s Java 5 & 6 compilers will not compile with this syntax.
-This may in be a bug in Sun\'s compilers since eclipse 3.4\'s built-in compiler does allow this syntax as defined in the JLS.
+According to the JLS, it is legal to include a trailing comma in arrays used in annotations but Sun's Java 5 & 6 compilers will not compile with this syntax.
+This may in be a bug in Sun's compilers since eclipse 3.4's built-in compiler does allow this syntax as defined in the JLS.
 Note: this was tested with compilers included with JDK versions 1.5.0.17 and 1.6.0.11 and the compiler included with eclipse 3.4.1.

 See [Java Language specification, §9.7](https://docs.oracle.com/javase/specs/jls/se11/html/jls-9.html#jls-9.7).